wikimedia/eslint-plugin-mediawiki/docs/rules/valid-package-file-require.md

 Ensures `require`d files are in the format that is expected within [ResourceLoader package modules](https://www.mediawiki.org/wiki/ResourceLoader/Package_modules).

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## Rule details

 ❌ Examples of **incorrect** code: